-Bone fracture treatment near Webster NY
+Bone fracture treatment near Webster

 Fractured means broken.
 Whether you have a complete or a partial fracture, you have a broken bone.
 A bone may be completely fractured or partially fractured in any number of ways (cross-wise, lengthwise, in the middle).

 Fractures can happen in a variety of ways, but there are three common causes:

 Usually, you will know immediately if you have broken a bone.
 You may hear a snap or cracking sound.
 The area around the fracture will be tender and swollen.
 A limb may be deformed, or a part of the bone may puncture through the skin.